 Several studies have been performed which compare the complications of this new method with other common methods, and have reported different and paradoxical results.
-In many studies. intraoperative and postoperative bleeding rates with the harmonic method were with lower than cold dissection and electrocautery methods (5-7).
+In many studies, intraoperative and postoperative bleeding rates with the harmonic method were lower than with cold dissection and electrocautery methods (5-7).
 However, in other studies different results were reported (2,8-12).